Vera-Piazzini/BEPVisTool/docs/intro.rst

   :alt: Radar chart visualization
   :align: center

-This visualization depicts the building’s energy consumption (kWh) by type across four distinct spaces.
-To ensure clarity and avoid visual overlap, separate radar charts were created for each space, with grayscale data from other spaces included for easy comparison.
-To improve interpretation and accuracy in this type of chart, a corresponding bar chart was added to each radar chart, enabling users to quickly grasp the relative importance of each category.
-The radar chart is used to display overall annual energy consumption (in kWh), broken down into categories such as heating, cooling, water heating, electrical equipment, lighting, and ventilation.
-This chart type allows for quick comparison of different energy consumption categories in a single, comprehensive view.
+This visualization shows the **annual primary energy consumption (kWh)** for each zone, broken down into categories such as heating, cooling, domestic hot water, equipment, lighting, and ventilation.

+Each zone has its own radar chart, accompanied by a bar chart to improve readability and prevent visual overlap.
+This dual representation enables quick comparison of energy signatures between spaces.

 **Scatter Plot**